A college degree is one signal.

 A skill employers pay for.

-A path where pay grows with experience, results, or specialization.
+A path where pay grows with experience, results, specialization, or ownership.

 Examples include software developer, cybersecurity analyst, cloud support specialist, air traffic controller, commercial pilot, construction manager, real estate agent, sales manager, account executive, skilled tradesperson, power plant operator, transportation manager, maritime worker, aircraft mechanic, FIFO mining worker, oil and gas worker, defense contractor, UX designer, SEO specialist, digital marketer, bookkeeper, remote recruiter, and operations manager.